craftercms/docs/source/by-role/developer/common/adding-experience-builder.rst

 early on in the ``head`` so it will print it’s script in the ``<@head />`` hook.

-See :ref:`here <newIa-plugins-using-freemarker-templates>` for more information on injecting templates from plugins.
+See :ref:`here <plugins-using-freemarker-templates>` for more information on injecting templates from plugins.

 |